kmoens/jodconverter/README.md

 work directory unique outside of the library.
 * Remove of the Sigar library, it is unstable in production use.

+The following patches where merged from other forks:
+* Added support for OOXML (DOCX) formats. -- merged from Nuxeo
+* Removed support for old StarOffice formats. -- merged from Nuxeo
+* Possibility to use gnu-style options (LibreOffice). -- merged from Nuxeo

 JODConverter
 ============